Kro (character): Fictional character biography

 Much later, a plague devastated Lemuria, the Deviants males were rendered sterile and a power struggle between Ereshkigal and Ghaur happened.
-Ghaur won when he promised the deviants the return of the fertility with the help of the kidnapped eternal Phastos.
+Ghaur won when he promised the deviants the return of the fertility with the help of the kidnapped Eternal Phastos.
 Kro was acting in the sidelines as general and he was who attacked the unprotected Olympia, bringing the Eternal resurrecting machine and Phastos to Lemuria.
 Thor rescued Phastos and battled Ghaur.
 Kro kept the intrigue against Ghaur, and approached Ereshkigal.
 He activated the Asgardian Unbiding stone that she had stolen, but it got out of control, threatening all reality.
 When Thor destroyed the stone, Ghaur and Ereshkigal disappeared and Kro was left leading the Deviants.
 He regretted the incident and said to Thor that he had abandoned his ambitions.

 Powers and abilities

 Despite his Deviant heritage, Kro possesses a number of superhuman traits that are characteristic of an Eternal.
 Kro maintains a virtually unbreakable mental control over the processes and structure of his body, even when he is asleep or unconscious.
 As a result, Kro has a lifespan that has already lasted over 100,000 years and is immune to disease and aging.
 His mental control over his body enables him to maintain a youthful, vigorous physical condition.
 However, Kro is not so nearly indestructible as the Eternals.
 (For example, Ikaris nearly killed Kro once by strangulation.)
 But while sufficient force can kill Kro, he can use his mental control over his body to heal himself after being injured.

 Kro also possesses the power of physical malleability, which is atypical for a Deviant.
 At will, he can cause most of the tissue of his body to become pliant, enabling him to shape it mentally like putty into different configurations.
-Once the tissue is set in an altered form, Kro has only to stop concentrating and his body will retain that shape until such time as he concentrates upon changing it again.
+Once the tissue is set in an altered form, Kro has only to stop concentrating and his body will retain that shape until he concentrates upon changing it again.
 This ability enables him to disguise himself and take the appearance of others (with cosmetic help for skin color, body hair, and so forth).
 One of Kro's favorite ploys is to pass himself off among ordinary humanity as a demon by fashioning horns on his head.

 Kro's shape-changing powers are limited.
 He cannot alter the shape of his skeleton in more than minor ways.
 Moreover, he cannot eliminate any of his mass while transforming; he can only redistribute his 320 lb of weight.
 Hence, he usually only uses his shape-changing power to alter his facial features.
 He can mentally mold the shape of his skull somewhat.

 Kro has about three times the physical endurance of an ordinary human athlete.
 His heart is not located in the same place as an ordinary human being's; its true location is unrevealed.